playfulprogramming/playfulprogramming/content/crutchcorn/posts/why-is-css-in-js-slow/index.md

 }
 ```

-Might compile to something like this:
+Might compile to something like this **during your site's compilation, on your developer machine**:

 ```html